ZackGoldblum/BMES725-BCI-Motor-Imagery/README.md

 - main_eeg_read.py is the general-purpose file for data acquisition, processing, and saving.
 - model_training.py loads/formats our motor imagery dataset and trains/saves the Shallow ConvNet as a pre-trained model.
 - demo_realtime.py is our real-time motor imagery classification program for EEG data streamed from the OpenBCI headset.
-- get_BCIC_raw_dt.ipynb and models_test_dt.ipynb are the Jupyter Notebook files used to evaluate the three convolutional neural networks on the [Brain Computer Interface Competition IV 2a dataset](http://www.bbci.de/competition/iv/).
+- get_BCIC_raw_dt.ipynb and models_test_dt.ipynb are the Jupyter Notebook files used to evaluate the three convolutional neural networks trained on the [Brain Computer Interface Competition IV 2a dataset](http://www.bbci.de/competition/iv/).

+Our motor imagery dataset is located in /eeg_data with "left" and "right" sub-directories for left-hand and right-hand motor imagery tasks.

+Various pre-trained models are located in the /models directory.